Were you ever interested in learning more about the parts of a knife? If yes, this article is made for you.

 7. Paring Knife

 This knife is proof that you shouldn’t always judge a tool by its size.
-This small piece of cutlery has a very sharp and super thin blade for peeling, chopping, slicing, mincing, and removing seeds.
+This small piece of cutlery has a very sharp and super thin blade.
+And if you are unfamiliar with what a paring knife can do, it is quite versatile for various purposes, like peeling, chopping, slicing, mincing, and removing seeds.

 It’s the perfect knife for cutting up hot peppers or slicing fruit.
 However, it’s not suitable for cutting large products or pieces of meat with it.
 A paring knife either has a serrated or straight edge.